jassics/security-study-plan/application-security-study-plan.md

 13. Good understand of Cryptography and its implementation in application
 14. SAST vs SCA

-### Advance Level of application security skill sets
+### Week 5-6: Advance Level of application security skill sets
 1. Very good at [OWASP Top 10 for Web 2021](https://owasp.org/Top10/) and [OWASP Top 10 for API: 2019](https://github.com/OWASP/API-Security/blob/master/editions/2019/en/dist/owasp-api-security-top-10.pdf)
 2. Go through [OWASP Secure Code Review Guide](https://owasp.org/www-pdf-archive/OWASP_Code_Review_Guide_v2.pdf), understand what to verify and how to use this guide.
 3. Very good at [OWASP ASVS](https://owasp.org/www-pdf-archive/OWASP_Application_Security_Verification_Standard_4.0-en.pdf) (Application Security Verification Standard), it's your job to make every developer aware about it and must use while development.